Priti Patel: Comments on the legal profession

 On 3 September 2020, Patel tweeted that the removal of migrants from the United Kingdom was being "frustrated by activist lawyers".
 In response the Bar Council accused Patel of using "divisive and deceptive language" and the Liberal Democrats said the comments had "a corrosive effect on the rule of law".
-Her tweet came a week after the Home Office was forced by permanent secretary Matthew Rycroft to remove a video posted on its Twitter feed using similar terminology.
-Both the Bar Council and Law Society raised concerns about Patel's rhetoric with the Lord Chancellor Robert Buckland and attorney general Suella Braverman, who asked that she desist with her targeting of the legal profession.
+Her tweet came a week after the Home Office was forced by Permanent Secretary Matthew Rycroft to remove a video posted on its Twitter feed using similar terminology.
+Both the Bar Council and Law Society raised concerns about Patel's rhetoric with the Lord Chancellor Robert Buckland and Attorney-General Suella Braverman, who asked that she desist with her targeting of the legal profession.
 The intervention followed an alleged far-right terror attack at a solicitors' office, which took place four days after Patel's tweet and which was allegedly linked to her comments.

-The Metropolitan Police Counter Terrorism Command advised the Home Office of the suspected terror attack in mid-September.
+The Metropolitan Police Counter Terrorism Command advised the Home Office of the suspected terror attack in mid September.
 In October 2020, in a speech about the UK asylum system, Patel lambasted those she termed "do-gooders" and "lefty lawyers" for "defending the indefensible".
 Her comments were again met with criticism from both inside and outside of the legal profession.

 Relations with Bahrain

-As Home Secretary, Patel was seen improving ties with the Gulf nation Bahrain.
-In December 2020, she visited the country to participate in the Manama Dialogue, where she met her counterpart and a number of senior Bahraini government ministers.
+As home secretary, Patel was keen to improve ties with the Gulf state Bahrain.
+In December 2020, she visited the kingdom to participate in the Manama Dialogue, where she met her counterpart and a number of senior Bahraini Government ministers.
 She also toured one of Bahrain's police departments, Muharraq Governorate Police, where several human rights activists have faced torture and sexual abuse by the authorities.
 The UK Home Office had granted asylum to a Bahraini democracy activist, Yusuf al Jamri, who was tortured and threatened with rape at the same police station.
 Patel was extensively condemned for her visit by human rights groups and the mistreated prisoners of Bahrain.

-In May 2021, she was accused of viewing "activists as a security threat" by the Director of Advocacy at BIRD, Sayed Ahmed Alwadaei, who was facing challenges in the UK to get his daughter's citizenship application approved.
+In May 2021, she was accused of viewing "activists as a security threat" by the director of advocacy at BIRD, Sayed Ahmed Alwadaei, who was facing challenges in the UK to get his daughter's citizenship application approved.
 Around the same time, on 25 May, Patel hosted a meeting with Bahrain's Interior Minister Rashid bin Abdullah Al Khalifa, who was allegedly responsible for the persecution of the human rights defenders and journalists.
 The meeting came a month after reports around "violent repression" by the Bahraini authorities of more than 60 political prisoners at Jau Prison.
 UK MPs condemned the meeting, calling it "incredibly insulting to the victims of these abuses".
-Andrew Gwynne also sent an open letter signed by multiple cross-party MPs to Johnson and called for the authorities to apply Magnitsky Act Sanctions on Rashid bin Abdullah Al Khalifa.
+Andrew Gwynne also sent an open letter signed by multiple cross-party MPs to Johnson and called for the authorities to impose Magnitsky Act sanctions on Rashid bin Abdullah Al Khalifa.